Rahula-12/WhatsappAutomator/README.md

 The WhatsApp Automator is an Android application designed to automate the sending of WhatsApp messages to a specified phone number at a predetermined time every day.
 This can be particularly useful for sending daily reminders, updates, or any recurring messages.

+<b>Kindly note that the device should not be locked while using the application.</b>

 To run it on your device, use this [link](https://github.com/Rahula-12/WhatsappAutomator/releases/download/WhatsappAutomator/WhatsAppAutomator.apk)

 ## Features